The aim of this Masterclass is to introduce users to the R package Metadynminer for analysis of results from metadynamics in Plumed.

 Convergency of metadynamics can be assessed by the time profile of the differences between free energy minima.
 Stable difference between free energy minima indicates that the free energy surface is converged and thus accurate.
 It must be kept in mind that this is a necessary but not the only requirement of convergence.
 Please follow the PLUMED Masterclass 21.2: Statistical errors in MD for more details.
 The time profile of the differences between free energy minima can be caluclated and plotted as:

-myprof12 <- feprof(myminima12)
+myprof12 <- feprof(myminima12) plot(myprof12)

 Finally, metadynminer provides a function for the nudged elastic band:

-myneb<-neb(myminima12, min1="A", min2="D")
+myneb<-neb(myminima12, min1="A", min2="D") myneb plot(myneb) plot(myminima12) linesonfes(myneb)

-In Rstudio it is possible to save plotted figures in different vector and bitmap formats and it is possible to customize their resolution.
-As an alternative, it is possible to save figures by the functions png, bmp, jpeg, tiff, svg, pdf or eps.
-These functions use the file name as an argument and it switches the plotting environment, so that the file is plotted into the file and not on the screen.
-This option must be switched off by the function dev.off().
+.
 These functions work in the basic R (i.e., without Rstudio) and can be used for example at high-performance computing clusters, grids, and clouds without GUI.
 Our suggestion to make a nice publication quality figure in the size of 8x8 cm (typical half page) is:

-png("filename.png", height=8, width=8, units='cm', res=600, pointsize=6)
+png("filename.png", height=8, width=8, units='cm', res=600, pointsize=6) plot(myfes12) dev.off()

 The functions for image saving can be used with regular expressions.
 This is useful for making movies.
 A movie of free energy evolution can be simply made by:

-Functions imin and imax make it possible to restrict the summation to certain hill range.
+make it possible to restrict the summation to certain hill range.
 The first line calculates the sum of the first 50 hills.
-The second call of the fes function calculates the sum of hills 51 to 100 and adds it to the total free energy surface.
-The resulting 200 files named snap0001.png, snap0002.png, etc can be concatenated to a movie by means of some movie editing software.
+The second call of the fes

 The first task in this tutorial is to calculate the free energy surface of alanine dipeptide calculated in the space of two collective variables phi and psi.
 This can be done by typing:

 The 2D free energy surface can be converted to 1D by conversion of the free energy to probability, integration of probabilities along one CV and conversion back to free energy.
-In metadynminer you can do this by the function fes2d21d:
+In metadynminer you can do this by the function fes2d21d

 myfes12.1d <- fes2d21d(myhills12, remdim=2)

-The option remdim sets which CV should be removed (remdim=2 removes psi).
-It is also possible to set the temperature and energy units by temp and eunit, respectively.
+removes psi).
+It is also possible to set the temperature and energy units by temp

 Now we will use this free energy surface (calculated from 10 ns metadynamics) as the "ground truth" and we will try how this free energy surface was flooded by 1 ns metadynamics with a single CV, either phi or psi.